 First and foremost, do not fall prey to high-pressure sales tactics.
 If you are feeling rushed or pressured into signing something on-the-spot, don’t do it.
 Always take time to do your research before entering into any agreement.

-Second, read online reviews from other consumers.
+You should also read online reviews from other consumers.
 Take note of what these reviews say about the promises made by the salespeople compared with what the consumers actually experienced.